eCommerce Marketing Strategy: 33 Immediately-Actionable Ideas for 2025

 Instagram is increasingly becoming business-friendly.

-There are a plethora of features that will help you not just increase brand awareness but drive sales.
+There are a plethora of features that will help you not just increase brand awareness but also drive sales.

 To drive sales, list your products on the platform.
 Include links to product pages and redirect them to your website.